-From basic CAD to advanced parametric modeling, this class will dive deeply into Autodesk Fusion 360 and how it can be used for advanced modeling, rendering, and assemblies.
-We will discuss best practices for designing for specific manufacturing techniques including 3-D printing, sheet metal, and CNCs.
-We will also learn and practice with advanced tools such as lofting, 3-D sketching, relational assemblies, and more.
-This course is designed to take students from basic introductory CAD practices all the way to advanced techniques.
+From basic CAD to advanced parametric modeling, this class will dive deeply into Fusion 360 and how it can be used for advanced modeling, rendering, and assemblies.
+We will discuss advanced tools like lofting, 3-D sketching, advanced assemblies, etc. Open to all students - no prerequisites.